IronCoreLabs/ironcorelabs.github.io/technology/index.md

 With orthogonal access control, the decision of who to encrypt to is separated from the decision of who can decrypt.
 To do this, we abstract classes of users and services into groups, encrypt to the appropriate group, and determine at another point in time who the members of the group are.
 Only the group members' private keys can unlock the data.

-For example, there might be a SSN-Readers group for a company that consists only of employees authorized to see social security numbers.
+For example, there might be an SSN-Readers group for a company that consists only of employees authorized to see social security numbers.
 The group is owned by an administrator who holds the group's private key and can use that key to add and remove members.
-When a document is encrypted to this group, members can decrypt the data with their own private keys, but no one else can.
+When a document is encrypted to this group, members can decrypt the data with their private keys, but no one else can.
 Even the administrator can't read the data if they aren't a member of the group.

 We do this at scale and without shared secrets.
 Groups can be any size, even millions of users, and adding and removing members are constant time operations regardless of how many documents or users there are.